northwestcoder/appsheet-drivemerge/README.md

 ![01.png](media/01.png)

-#### 3. Now in Google Sheets, go to the Extensions menu and choose Apps Script.
+#### 3. Now in Google Sheets, go to the Tools menu and choose Script Editor.

 ![02.png](media/02.png)